Mega Millions jackpot jumps to $970M ahead of Friday’s drawing

 States have different rules, so depending on where you purchased the ticket, you have from 180 days to a year to claim the jackpot.

-Lottery officials recommend winners take a deep breath, put their winning ticket in a safe spot and consult with a reputable financial planner before popping over to the lottery headquarters.
+Lottery officials recommend winners take a deep breath, put their winning ticket in a safe spot, and consult with a reputable financial planner before popping over to the lottery headquarters.

 The $970 million refers to the annuity option, paid over 29 years.
 Most winners take the cash option, which would pay more than half a billion dollars after taxes, or an annuity, with one initial payment and annual installments over 29 years.